jefersonprimer/password-generator-mobile/README.md

      ```

 5. **Set Up the Environment:**
-   - Make sure you have the development environment set up.
+   - Ensure you have the development environment set up.
 You will need Node.js, Expo (if using), and either Android Studio or Xcode (depending on whether you're running on Android or iOS).
    - Follow the installation instructions for React Native [here](https://reactnative.dev/docs/environment-setup).

 6. **Run the Project:**